Noise Dosimetry: Understanding Noise Pollution and Measurement

 Advertisement

 This article delves into the topic of noise pollution, providing an overview of noise dosimeter equipment and the process known as noise dosimetry (the measurement of noise radiation).
-We’ll also touch upon some prominent noise dosimeter vendors.
+We’ll explore benefits of noise dosimeter and will go through features of prominent noise dosimeters from various vendors.

 Understanding Noise